 Why does the military have a 'youth engagement' policy and why is the government promoting 'military ethos' within education?
 What is the impact of military activities taking place in schools?
 ForcesWatch have been working with the charity Headliners and a group of young people in London to produce this short film which explores these questions and gives teenagers the opportunity to voice their reaction to the military’s interest in their lives.

 Sign the petition to raise the age of recruitment in 2014

 Stay in touch with ForcesWatch by subscribing to our announcement list.

 We look forward to input from many different individuals and groups and welcome ideas, comments and suggestions.
 Please use the contact form to email us.

 Support our work

-You can make a donation to our work here or find out more about how you can help.
+Make a donation to our work or find out more about how you can help.

 A funny short film by a young boy on The Militarization of Boys

 Raise the age to join the army to 18